 Your scoli clients will come to you in all sorts of different shapes, sizes, age groups, and physical ability levels.
 No matter what, when you meet a client who has a diagnosis of scoliosis, I want you to have the tools to confidently say, “Yes, I’d love to work with you.
 Yes, I think I can help your body.
 And no, your scoli doesn’t scare me.”

-In future posts I’ll discuss what I’ve learned from the most common types of scoliosis and share the techniques I’ve developed to analyze scoliosis clients.
+In future posts I’ll discuss what I’ve learned about how to work with the most common types of scoliosis and share the techniques I’ve developed to analyze scoliosis clients.
 So, don’t get overwhelmed by the lack of an average client or all the obscure diagnoses that can cause scoliosis because I’ve got your back.